Everest Base Camp Helicopter Tour With Landing

 Additionally, the helicopter will first stop at the Lukla Airport to refuel, giving you the opportunity to see the dramatic surroundings of the world's famous mountain gateway as well as the local Sherpa way of life.

-From Lukla, the helicopter tour to EBC follows the route to the Dudh Koshi valley and the classic Everest base camp trek.
+From Lukla, the helicopter tour to EBC follows the route to the Dudh Koshi valley and the classic Everest Base Camp trek.
 You will pass through iconic stops on the EBC trek, including Namche Bazaar, Khumbjung, Tengboche, Phortse, and glacial river systems.

 The helicopter then gradually approaches the Everest Base Camp and the Khumbu Glacier, giving you a close-up aerial view of major mountain peaks like Everest, Lhotse, Nuptse, Pumori, and Ama Dablam before circling around Kala Patthar, the highest point at 5,644 metres.